DSchriemer/CPP-Stealth-Game/README.md

 Once the objective is collected the player can move to a designated extraction site while avoiding the guards sight lines.
 If the player grabs the objective and reaches the extraction site unseen the game is successfully completed.

+All C++ files I worked with can be found in the public and private files inside CPP-Stealth-Game/Source/FPSGame/

 This project was created using the online course: [Unreal Engine 4 Mastery: Create Multiplayer Games with C++](https://www.udemy.com/unrealengine-cpp/?couponCode=EGTL1099)